+b.
 Eligible Property Types

-Eligible property types include owner-occupied single family residences, to include Manufactured Housing Units (MHU's or mobile homes), as well as vacant lots.
-Utilizing the appropriate strategy to include vacant lots, may prove essential to meeting the objectives of the buyout program by preventing further residential development in the designated area.
+Eligible property types include owner-occupied single-family residences, to include Manufactured Housing Units (MHU's or mobile homes), as well as vacant lots in which a structure once stood at the time of the event.
+Utilizing the appropriate strategy to include vacant lots in which a home previously stood, may prove essential to meeting the objectives of the buyout program by preventing further residential development in the designated area.

-Other structures will be evaluated on a case by case basis.
+Other structures will be evaluated on a case-by-case basis.

 The home must have been the applicant's principal residence during the time of the event.
 Principal residency for applicants can be demonstrated through property tax homestead exemptions.
 If a homestead exemption was in place at the time of the disaster, an Affidavit of Principal Residency may be utilized as an alternative method of verification of principal residency.
 The affidavit must be supported by documentation such as asset verification (income tax returns, credit check, etc.) or utility bulls specific to the property address and name of the applicant, which were active as of the date of the event.
-Vacation homes and rental properties are not eligible for assistance under the Single Family Homeowner Program.
-The Affidavit of Principal Residency Form may be found on the

-GLO's website: www.texasrebuilds.org
+The Affidavit of Principal Residency Form may be found on the GLO's website: www.texasrebuilds.org c.
 Proof of Ownership

 The applicant must be an individual who owns the property to be repaired, rebuilt, or replaced due to damage from the event.
-For the buyout program, a warranty in the applicants name is required.
+For the buyout program, a warranty in the applicant's name is required.
 Ownership can be documented as follows:

 - Provide a copy of a valid deed of trust or warranty deed that is recorded in the county records which cites the applicant's name.
 Liens on Housing Units: All liens must be addressed and cleared prior to the sale of the home.
-The county will advise the applicant of any issues in a reasonable amount of time to resolve prior to final sale. - For MHUs, a Statement of Ownership and Location (SOL) must be provided.
+The county will advise the applicant of any issues in a reasonable amount of time to resolve outstanding issues prior to final sale. - For MHUs, a Statement of Ownership and Location (SOL) must be provided.
 The MHU needs to be "perfected" and made a real property showing that is fixed to the lot.
-The wheels and axel need to be removed, and a statement of location needs to be in place from Texas Department of Housing & Community Affairs, Manufactured Housing Division (TDHCA).4 All leans must be addressed and cleared prior to the sale of the MHU.
-The county will work with the title company and the homeowner to resolve any outstanding issues prior to final sale.
+The wheels and axel need to be removed, and a statement of location needs to be in place from Texas Department of Housing & Community Affairs, Manufactured Housing Division (TDHCA).5 All leans must be addressed and cleared prior to the sale of the MHU.
+The county will advise the applicant of any issues in a reasonable amount of time to resolve outstanding issues prior to final sale.

+d.
 Event Damage